pygraphviz/pygraphviz/doc/source/reference/api_notes.rst

   you need to know for pygraphviz.
 For a short introduction on pygraphviz see the pygraphviz Tutorial.

-  There are some important differences in pygraphviz:
+  There are some important differences between the PyGraphviz and NetworkX API.
+With PyGraphviz

    - All nodes must be strings.
 An attempt will be made to convert other types to a string.